 - Identify the Universe: Define the portfolio’s objective and identify stocks that fit into the relevant universe.

 - Apply a Consistent Framework: Don’t ignore investment principles to include a popular stock.
 Systematically rank the universe via a 30-factor framework that provides for Valuation, Quality, Safety, Payout, Technical, Sentiment, and of course, ESG, measures.

 - Build and Maintain: Select the highest-scoring stocks to get desired regional and sub-sector exposures.
 Qualitatively adjust for areas that systematic screens cannot capture.
-Review the universe, and stock rankings and rebalance regularly.
+Review the universe, and stock rankings and rebalance regularly.1

 Fund & ETF Portfolios

-Funds and ETFs provide diversification that single stock portfolios can’t.
+Funds and ETFs2 provide diversification3 that single stock portfolios can’t.
 We first identify the portfolio goal, then desired market exposures, and ultimately the best funds and ETFs with those exposures.
 Quality and explainability of performance, total cost, liquidity, tax and structural implications, and manager transparency are key.
 These portfolios fall into 3 broad categories:

 - Core ETFs: Global diversification at low cost allows investors to “set and forget” their exposure.
 Customized for clients’ risk tolerance, tax and currency objectives.
 Managed to participate in markets and seek improved returns via style and thematic tilts over a full market cycle.